Extremal sequences for a weighted zero-sum constant: The case when

-So, for any prime divisor $q$ of $n$, we get that $S^{(q)}$ is an $U(q)^3$-weighted zero-sum sequence in $\Z_{q}$ and hence by Observation \ref{obs2}, we see that $S$ is an $A$-weighted zero-sum sequence.
+So for any prime divisor $q$ of $n$ we get that $S^{(q)}$ is a $U(q)^3$-weighted zero-sum sequence in $\Z_{q}$ and hence by Observation \ref{observation2} we see that $S$ is an $A$-weighted zero-sum sequence.
 This contradicts our assumption about $S$.

-{\it Case: There is a prime divisor $p$ of $n_1$ such that at most two terms of $S$ are coprime to $p$}.
+{\it Case (b): There is a prime divisor $p$ of $n_1$ such that at most two terms of $S$ are coprime to $p$}.